Towns & Places:

 Neosho State Fishing Lake

-Neosho County, Kansas, located in the Southeast part of the state, was named for the Neosho River, which passes through the county.
-Its county seat is Erie.
+Neosho County, Kansas, is located in the Southeast part of the state.
+It is named for the Neosho River, which passes through the county.
+The county seat is Erie.
 As of the 2020 census, the county population was 15,904.

 The general surface of Neosho County was a gently undulating prairie, with about 20% bottom land, which along the Neosho River averaged over two miles in width and along the smaller streams about a quarter to half a mile.
 There was an abundance of native timber and many groves of artificial forest, including cottonwood, elm, hickory, hackberry, maple, oak, pecan, and walnut.
 Weibly Bluff, about three miles northwest of Erie, is about 80 feet high, and Ditmas Bluff, in Tioga Township, is about 75 feet high.
 The highest land in the county is in Shiloh Township and does not exceed 150 feet in height above the level of the Neosho River.

-The Neosho River, the principal stream, entered the northeast and flows southwest through the county.
+The Neosho River, the principal stream, enters from the northeast and flows southwest through the county.
 Its principal tributaries are Rock, Canville, and Big Creeks.
-Limestone and sandstone of a superior quality were found in abundance.
+Superior-quality limestone and sandstone were abundant.
 A stone resembling black marble was also found near Erie.
 Brick clay was plentiful.

 The Osage tribe inhabited the area long before Kansas became a territory.
 The first missionary was Reverend Charles De La Croix, who came in May 1822 and established the Osage Mission.
-Upon the death of La Croix two years later, he was succeeded by Reverend Charles Van Quickenborn, who, in 1828, performed the first Christian marriage ceremony in the state.
+Two years later, La Croix died, and he was succeeded by Reverend Charles Van Quickenborn, who, in 1828, performed the first Christian marriage ceremony in the state.

 In the early 1820s, the Osage wished for and requested schools.
 Attempts were made but were not successful.
 In 1847, two manual labor schools, one for boys and one for girls, started by the Jesuits and the Loretto sisters, were established at Osage Mission, now called St. Paul.